Cholecystitis

 Risks and Causes

 Cholecystitis is normally caused by inflammation of the gallbladder.
-The factors frequently causing the inflammation is the block of the bile flow such as gallstones, tumor, and bile duct blockage which leads to infection of gallbladder.
-When these barriers block in the cystic duct , the bile builds up and causes inflammation.
-Some kinds of infection such as AIDS and certain viral infections are also triggers of the disease as well as blood vessel problems.
-When blood flow to gallbladder is insufficient from a very severe illness, it may lead to cholecystitis.
+The factors frequently causing the inflammation are the blockage of the bile flow, such as gallstones, tumors, and bile duct blockage, which leads to infection of the gallbladder.
+When these barriers block the cystic duct, the bile builds up and causes inflammation.
+Some kinds of infection, such as AIDS and certain viral infections, are also triggers of the disease, as well as blood vessel problems.
+When blood flow to the gallbladder is insufficient from a very severe illness, it may lead to cholecystitis.

 Treatment

-Endoscopic retrograde cholangiopancreatography or ERCP may be performed to remove stones that block the bile ducts or cystic duct before gallbladder removal
+Endoscopic retrograde cholangiopancreatography, or ERCP, may be performed to remove stones that block the bile ducts or cystic duct before gallbladder removal